KegangLiu/kegangliu.github.io/index.md

 ## Interests

 ### Invariance
-Invariance is autually the property or characteristics of enwhich remain changable s
+Invariance is autually the property or characteristics of entities, which remain unchangable.
+Such a notion is so ubiquitous, exemplified by physical laws assumed to be invariant, without any proving backing up.
-1. Topolygical invariance

-### Objects which have been intriguing me for a long time
-Topological
+1. Topolygical invariance.
+Relaxing some existence like geometrical equiavalence, the topology explore more unchangeable/invariant property.
+That's the place of topology in my interior, namely controlling the degree of invariance with consiousness.
+It has a prospect on qualitive/exsitence analysis and notion of topological matter, like topological quantum matter where qubits susceptible to disturbance would remain invariant in the facet of information.
+2. Symmetry.
+Higher symmetry.
+The objects remain the same under some geometrical transformation.

 # Let it go